-This document constitutes an agreement between the Universal Service Administrative Company (USAC), the Federal Communications Commission (FCC), and the Virginia Department of Social Services (DSS) (collectively, Parties).
-The purpose of this Agreement is to comply with the Computer Matching and Privacy Protection Act of 1988 (CMPPA), Public Law 100-503, 102 Stat.
+This document constitutes an agreement between the Universal Service Administrative Company (USAC), the Federal Communications Commission (FCC), and the Indiana Family and Social Services Administration/Division of Family Resources (FSSA/DFR) (collectively, Parties).
+The purpose of this section of the Agreement is to comply with the Computer Matching and Privacy Protection Act of 1988 (CMPPA), Public Law 100-503, 102 Stat.
 2507 (1988), which was enacted as an amendment to the Privacy Act of 1974 (Privacy Act), 5 U.S.C. § 552a; the Federal Information Security Management Act of 2002 (FISMA), 44 U.S.C. § 3551, et seq., as amended; related National Institute of Standards and Technology (NIST) guidelines, which provide the requirements that the federal Government must follow regarding use, treatment, and safeguarding of data; and Office of Management and Budget (OMB) Guidelines pertaining to privacy, information security, and computer matching.
-As discussed in section II.B. below, USAC has been designated by the FCC as the permanent federal Administrator of the Universal Service Funds programs, including the Lifeline program that is the subject of this Agreement.
+As discussed in Section II.B. below, USAC has been designated by the FCC as the permanent federal Administrator of the Universal Service Funds programs, including the Lifeline program that is the subject of this Agreement.